InternLM/InternLM/README.md

 <summary> InternLM-7B </summary>

 #### News
-[20230822] By utilizing richer SFT-type data, the InternLM-7B-Chat v1.1 model supports code interpretation and function invocation.
-The model structure and code remain unchanged, so the more powerful InternLM-7B-Chat v1.1 can be used in exactly the same way as InternLM-7B-Chat.

 #### Introduction
 InternLM-7B contains a 7 billion parameter base model and a chat model tailored for practical scenarios.
 The model has the following characteristics: